nseidm1/TaskExecutor/README.md

 TaskActivity has three abstract methods, specifyServiceMode(), specifyAutoexecMode(), and autoExecuteRestoredTasks().

-The Service has two MODEs, SERVICE_MODE_CALLBACK_INCONSIDERATE and SERVICE_MODE_CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the OS; oh did I mention that Tasks survive process termintion :-) When the Service is in SERVICE_MODE_CALLBACK_INCONSIDERATE mode the Service will auto execute restored Tasks without a valid ui callback.
-In SERVICE_MODE_CALLBACK_DEPENDENT mode the Service wait for the the next activity to assign a callback, and if you set autoExecuteRestoredTasks to true the restored Tasks will be auto executed.
+The Service has two MODEs, CALLBACK_INCONSIDERATE and CALLBACK_DEPENDENT which are pertinent when Tasks are restored from disk after the Service is killed by the OS; oh did I mention that Tasks survive process termintion :-) When the Service is in CALLBACK_INCONSIDERATE mode the Service will auto execute restored Tasks without a valid ui callback.
+In CALLBACK_DEPENDENT mode the Service wait for the the next activity to assign a callback, and if you set autoExecuteRestoredTasks to true the restored Tasks will be auto executed.